jd1378/v-scroll-threshold/README.md

 - `0` means the scroll has passed the element and is inside the threshold (inclusive)
 - `1` means the scroll has passed the element and the threshold

-second args is if the last scroll event was in the same direction as the last scroll
+second arg is if the last scroll event was in direction of the specified modifier.